faustoespinal/data-search-app/README.md

 # Sphinx Search App
-Minimal app packaging the sphinx search engine alongside a simple web-UI to test it out...
+Minimal app packaging the elasticsearch and/or sphinx search enginse alongside a simple web-UI to test them out.